saturn597/RPN/README.md

 `Ready>`

 You can immediately begin typing commands and you will see the results after pressing return.
-Each RPN "word" you type is compiled into native machine code and executed.
+While in the interpreter, each RPN "word" you type is compiled into native machine code and executed.

 Alternatively, you can use RPN to generate LLVM intermediate representation code (IR).
 Typing: